torvalds/linux/Documentation/driver-api/gpio/board.rst

 processing.
 If yes, a bitmap is passed over get/set array functions directly between a caller and a respective .get/set_multiple() callback of a GPIO chip.

-In order to qualify for fast bitmap processing, the pin mapping must meet the following requirements:
+In order to qualify for fast bitmap processing, the array must meet the following requirements:
+- pin hardware number of array member 0 must also be 0,
-- it must belong to the same chip as other 'fast' pins of the function,
+- pin hardware numbers of consecutive array members which belong to the same chip as member 0 does must also match their array indexes.

-- its index within the function must match its hardware number within the chip.
+Otherwise fast bitmap processing path is not used in order to avoid consecutive pins which belong to the same chip but are not in hardware order being processed separately.

-Open drain and open source pins are excluded from fast bitmap output processing.
+If the array applies for fast bitmap processing path, pins which belong to different chips than member 0 does, as well as those with indexes different from their hardware pin numbers, are excluded from the fast path, both input and output.
+Moreover, open drain and open source pins are excluded from fast bitmap output processing.